 Our sleep surgeon was among the first in the U.S. to offer Inspire therapy and continues to be a leader in its use — with impressive results.
 One key to Rush's successful outcomes: We're one of only a few centers worldwide using microscopic dissection — a technique that provides enhanced visualization for more precise implantation — for Inspire surgery.

 Get the answers to frequently asked questions about Inspire.

 When it's more than sleep apnea

-If you are suffering from a combination of symptoms, including sleep disturbances, persistent sinus pain and pressure, breathing problems and/or coughing, you may benefit from the one-stop approach at the Rush Center for Airway Diseases.
+If you are suffering from a combination of symptoms, including sleep disturbances, persistent sinus pain and pressure, breathing problems and/or coughing, you may benefit from the one-stop approach at the Rush Sinus, Allergy and Asthma Center.

 The center, the first of its kind in the Chicago area, brings together specialists from allergy/immunology, laryngology, pulmonology, rhinology, sleep medicine and sleep surgery to care for people who have co-existing sinusitis, allergies, asthma and/or sleep apnea.
 When you have more than one of these conditions at the same time, effective treatment requires the expertise of more than one specialist.
 Our team coordinates all of your care, so you can get the relief you need to lead a full, active life.

 Fill out this brief questionnaire or call (312) 563-ARWY (2799) to get started with your care.